Manipulation-Oriented Object Perception in Clutter through Affordance Coordinate Frames: Introduction

 \section{Introduction}

-In order for robots to assist people in unstructured environments such as homes and hospitals, simple pick and place actions are not sufficient for robots to exploit the affordances~\cite{gibson1966senses} of objects when executing common tasks, such as grasping a container to pour as shown in Figure~\ref{fig:teaser}.
+In order for robots to assist people in unstructured environments such as homes and hospitals, they must be capable of performing diverse manipulation actions.
+Simple pick and place actions are not sufficient for robots to exploit the affordances~\cite{gibson1966senses} of objects when executing common tasks, such as grasping a container to pour as shown in Figure~\ref{fig:teaser}.
 Object affordances~\cite{varadarajan2012afrob} provide an agent-centric way of describing available actions that an object offers given the capability of the agent.
 To interact with common household objects, a robot must make use of the actions afforded by the component parts of the object.
 In this work, we exploit the notion of affordance and represent an object class as a composition of functional parts, which we call \textit{affordance parts}.
 As shown in Figure~\ref{fig:acf_explain}, the concept of a mug can be generalized to the composition of two affordance parts, namely the container and the handle parts.

 Recently, the notion of affordance for manipulation has garnered increasing interest in the robotics community.
 Previous work on object affordances for robotic manipulation focuses on recognizing the affordance labels of novel objects~\cite{do2018affordancenet}, which does not directly translate to specific manipulation poses for use by a planner towards task completion.
 Recent advances have enabled pose estimation of novel objects at the category level~\cite{wang2019normalized, chen2020learning}.
 However, robots often need fine-grained pose information about specific object parts (e.g. a container handle) for manipulation actions.
 For such tasks, the category-level object pose is not sufficient to perform manipulation, due to large intra-category variance.
 Generalizable representations for object localization using keypoints have been proposed~\cite{manuelli2019kpam, qin2019keto}, but they rely heavily on user-specified constraints in order to define manipulation actions over the keypoints.